Auriol, Bouches-du-Rhône: History

 There are many caves (Inferent caves, burial caves) in the Vède valley and shelters in the tuffs of Pont-de-Joux (tombs, Neolithic hatchets, skulls).

 The Ligures were absorbed by the Celts in the Celto-Ligurian period.
 There are many oppida such as the oppidum of Bau Redon and the oppidum of Bau Rouge.

 The Phoenicians arrived from the 6th century BC (Trésor d'Auriol) and the Romans from the 2nd century BC.
 The Battle of Arc resulted in victory for Marius over the Teutons at Campus Putridi.
 Marseille was taken by Julius Caesar in 49 BC.

 There is an early Christian site at Saint-Pierre d'Auriol (early Christian altar with 12 doves, a church crypt, relics of Saint-Victor, the Cassian cult, Marie-Madeleine).

 Isnard de Mauconseil (?-1395), squire and native of Aix, was co-lord of Auriol in 1378 with Squire Mison.

 The death of Queen Joanna I of Naples created a crisis of succession for the County of Provence.
 The cities of the Union of Aix (1382–1387) supported Charles de Duras against Louis I of Anjou.
 The Auriol community initially supported Charles but were overrun by the troops of Louis early in the war (before 1385).

 Auriol was ravaged by the plague of 1576–1584.
-The Castle was devastated by the Duke of Épernon in 1593.
-The Coat of arms of the village date back to 1697.
+The castle was devastated by the Duke of Épernon in 1593.
+The coat of arms of the village dates back to 1697.

 In July 1981 the commune was the scene of an infamous massacre involving the Service d'Action Civique (SAC) in which police inspector Jacques Massié and his entire family were massacred.